NOTE: All scriptural refrences are from the RNV unless otherwise noted.

-This is a subject that has caused many controversies and much division among the so-called "Christian" faiths in the past and is still doing so today.
+This is a subject that has caused much controversy and division among the so-called "Christian" faiths in the past and is still doing so today.
 There appears to be two extremes to the belief, or non-belief, as the case may be.
 One extreme is the claim that predestination is the only way salvation occurs.
 They say that whether you are "saved" and going to "heaven" or "hell" was arbitrarily determined before the creation and so it makes no difference what you do, believe, or say now.
 You were "selected" for life or death before the world began and there is nothing you can do now about the choice that Yahuwah made then.
 So you are either "saved" or you or not "saved."
 This doctrine is often called Selective Salvation, but in its purest form is in fact Fatalism which says that everything is set.
 Period!
 Nothing that anyone can do will change anything that they may experience.
 It is predestination in its purest form.

 The other extreme is the claim that any form of predestination is totally impossible because mankind has complete free will, our Creator does not interfere in the lives of His creation, and that man’s free will puts him in charge of everything that happens.
 This doctrine is often called, erroneously, Arminianism.
 In fact, this extreme is really more properly titled Pelagianism, after the monk who was thought to have originated the idea.
 Pelagianism makes no room for original sin nor for the necessity of divine grace (man’s will is what does all the work)